Differences Between XIRR and CAGR: Meaning, Formula and Examples

 Advantages of XIRR

-- Accounts for Uneven Cash Flows: XIRR takes into account the time value of money and considers the timing of cash flows, making it useful for investments with irregular or uneven cash flows.
+- Accounts for Uneven Cash Flows: XIRR considers the timing of cash flows, making it useful for investments with irregular payments, such as mutual fund SIPs.

 Disadvantages of XIRR

-- May be Difficult to Calculate Manually: Calculating XIRR manually can be challenging, especially for investments with numerous cash flows and changing rates of return.
+- Complex to Calculate: Calculating XIRR can be challenging, especially for investments with many cash flows and changing returns..

 Advantages of CAGR

-- Simple to Calculate: CAGR is a straightforward formula that can be easily calculated using basic arithmetic.
+- Simple to Calculate: The CAGR formula is straightforward and can easily be computed for lump sum investment returns.

-- Provides a Clear Picture of Long-Term Performance: CAGR provides a clear picture of the average annual return of an investment over a specific period, making it useful for long-term investments.
+- Clear View of Long-Term Performance: CAGR helps you understand the average annual return over a fixed period, making it useful for evaluating long-term investments.

 Disadvantages of CAGR